 What’s wild is Mitch says a few grafs in the article really spoke to him.
 Who would have known?
 Back then, Dostie and I weren’t sure anyone even read that stuff.
 And there was always some question about even keeping the column going.
 I’m glad we did.

 An interesting (and appreciated) thing about Mitch’s video intro is he didn’t mention how controversial my writing was back then with the telemark crowd.
-For a while I made a habit of dissing telemark skiing, because I felt the gear was crummy and the techniques used to drive wimpy “telemark” boots and skis were unnecessarily difficult and made it hard for people to enter the sport of backcountry skiing.
+For a while I made a habit of dissing telemark skiing, because I felt the gear was crummy and the techniques used to drive wimpy “telemark” boots and skis were unnecessarily difficult and made it hard for people to enter the sport of backcountry ski touring.
 Along with that, I was constantly riled about the smug attitude of superiority that some telemarkers presented about their ability to “do it on pins.”

 Hence, I felt called to be a counterpoint voice, and did so with gusto.
 The highpoint (or lowpoint?) of those halcyon days was when I wrote about telemark skiing being “backwater.”
 Through some bad editing decisions that statement was made stronger than I intended, and some of the die-hard tele crowd labeled me a hater (which resulted in humor.)

 In realty, my infamous “backwater” statement was intended to compare telemark gear to randonnee ski touring gear (it was a gear review), and a decade ago there WAS a marked difference.
 The telemark gear of those days was difficult to use and frequently fragile — while the rando AT fixed heel stuff worked pretty well.
 That’s changed of course, and telemark gear and technique are now nearly on par with randonnee, though any honest practitioner of both disciplines will admit that tele is still slightly more difficult, and not as comfortable for extreme skiing.

 At any rate, it was nice of Mitch not to dredge up that old controversy, but rather focus on the commonality we have between all glisse disciplines: That of the ride.
 Thanks Mitch!

 As for tele vs. rando, don’t sweat fans, I’m still rooting for randonnee ski touring!!